-4. Objective: Develop and implement forestry practices in order to contribute to a sustainable forest, preserve and enhance habitat, as well as to ensure appropriate fuel load and fire management.
+4. Objective: Develop and implement forestry practices in order to contribute to a sustainable forest and preserve and enhance habitat.

 Forest management activities will be subject to compliance with applicable laws and conducted as further described and allowed in the conservation easement (Appendix 2).